 - Don’t think people in the mass.
 That gives you a blurred view.
-Think of a typical individual, man or women, who is likely to want what you sell.
+Think of a typical individual, man or woman, who is likely to want what you sell.
 Don’t try to show off.
 Do just what you think a good salesman should do with a half-sold person before him.

-- Some advertising men go out in person, and sell to people before they plan to write an ad.
-One of the most able of them has spent weeks on on article, selling from house to house.
+- Some advertising men go out in person and sell to people before they plan to write an ad.
+One of the most able of them has spent weeks on article, selling from house to house.
 They learn what possible buyers want and the factors, which don’t appeal.
 It’s quite customary to interview hundreds of possible customers.